Timothy Joseph McGhee: McGhee's trial

 On September 27, 2007, four and a half years after his capture, McGhee went on trial for the murders of Ronnie Martin, Ryan Gonzalez, and Marjorie Mendoza.
 Additionally, he was charged with the attempted murder of six individuals, including LAPD officers Thomas Baker and Carlos Langarica, Duane Natividad, Erica Rhee, Pedro Sanchez, and Juan Cardiel.
 Prosecutors initially charged the gang member with nine murders but dropped six charges before the trial began citing unreliable witnesses.
-McGhee was defended by attorneys H. Clay Jacke II and Franklin Peters, Jr., attorneys with a combined 56 years of practice.
+McGhee was defended by attorneys H. Clay Jacke II and Franklin Peters Jr., attorneys with a combined 56 years of practice.
 In 2012, Jacke was appointed a Superior Court judge in Los Angeles County by California Governor Jerry Brown.

 Superior Court Judge Robert J. Perry presided over the case.
 Perry has overseen several high-profile cases in Los Angeles, sentencing arsonist John Leonard Orr to life in prison in 1998 and dismissing drug conspiracy charges against Howard K. Stern in 2011 regarding the death of model Anna Nicole Smith.

 In court, police and prosecutors described McGhee as a thrill killer, among the most feared gang members in Los Angeles.
 A chilling portrayal of the life of a gang member was presented with testimony of cold-blooded murder casually implemented to protect the organization's lucrative illegal drug business.
 Deputy District Attorney Hoon Chun stated that, unlike most gang members who kill for revenge, McGhee seemed to kill for sport, much like a serial killer.
 Evidence was presented that McGhee taunted at least one of his victims, saying, "Die like a man." before firing the fatal shot into his skull.
-While prosecutors detailed the horrific crimes, McGhee was accused.
+While prosecutors detailed the horrific crimes, McGhee was amused.
 He frequently flashed a broad smile at spectators in the courtroom.

 Despite his notorious reputation, the prosecution was able to solicit the testimony of McGhee's gang rivals, former gang affiliates, and even his accomplices.
 Several of these witnesses were under police protection for their safety while others had to be ordered to testify.
 However, intimidated by the mere presence of McGhee in court, a number of rival gang members drastically changed their testimonies.
-Cardiel and Sanchez now claimed they weren’t sure who shot them a decade earlier.
+Cardiel and Sanchez now claimed they weren't sure who shot them a decade earlier.
 Even prosecutors, his own attorneys, and gang experts declined comment outside of court.

 McGhee's incriminating hip hop lyrics were also used against him in court in which he detailed a number of his murders.
 He compared himself to fictional serial killer Freddy Krueger from the motion picture series A Nightmare on Elm Street and outlaw Jesse James.
 Residents of Atwater Village were terrified of the possibility that McGhee could be found innocent and subsequently released to terrorize the neighborhood again.
-Police had noted that crime escalated in the area during spans when McGhee was not in custody.
-Meanwhile McGhee's mother canvassed the neighborhood during his incarceration passing out leaflets that asked for prayer for her son.
+Police had noted that crime escalated in the area when McGhee was not in custody.
+Meanwhile, McGhee's mother canvassed the neighborhood during his incarceration passing out leaflets that asked for prayer for her son.